United Kingdom flag with red, white, and blue colors

 Frequently Asked Questions

-How long does it take to get custom socks made?
+How long does it take to get custom socks made in the UK?

 What is the difference between knit-in and printed custom socks?